Accountability in Agentic AI Systems

 It also enables multiple intents to share the same schema.
 "CalculateBenefitsEligibility" and "DetectEmploymentFraud" might both reference Employment and StartDate, but for different purposes.
 The semantics stay stable while the practical scenario changes, which is cleaner than duplicating definitions or embedding purpose directly into the schema.

-LLMs are good at interpreting ambiguous natural language and mapping it to known conceptual elements.
-Given a user request, an LLM can propose candidate intents, identify referenced schema elements, and detect missing context.
+Language models are good at interpreting ambiguous natural language, determining intent, and mapping it to known conceptual elements.

-What LLMs cannot do is govern or enforce constraints.
-They do not verify that a requester has authority to invoke an action and they do not reliably know when they are outside their competence.
-An LLM can propose that a request maps to a particular intent but it cannot confirm that the schema supports that intent, that the data exists, or that the person asking has the right to ask.
+What language models cannot do is govern or enforce constraints.
+They do not verify that a requester has authority to invoke an action and they cannot reliably detect when they are outside their competence.
+A language model can propose that a request maps to a particular intent but it cannot confirm that the schema supports that intent, that the data exists, or that the requester has the right to ask.

-In an Intent-Driven architecture, LLMs may propose intent mappings but may not enact schema changes and must surface ambiguity rather than resolve it silently.
-Their outputs remain useful because those outputs still pass through symbolic validation before anything consequential happens.
+In an Intent-Driven architecture, language models may propose intent mappings but may not make schema changes and must surface ambiguity rather than default to their best interpretation.
+Their outputs still pass through symbolic validation before anything consequential happens.

-One principle runs through everything here: responsibility and accountability must remain human.
+One principle runs through everything here: responsibility and accountability must stay human.

 On the semiotic ladderA framework developed by Ronald Stamper and adopted by Jan Dietz that describes how meaning builds in layers, from physical signals at the bottom through syntax, semantics, and pragmatics, up to social commitments at the top., this principle belongs to the social level: norms, roles, and shared commitments.
 The three-layer architecture addresses the semantic and pragmatic levels.
 Human accountability addresses the point at which meaning is embedded in an organization with clear lines of responsibility.